Aliases for PPID Gene

 GeneCards Summary for PPID Gene

 PPID (Peptidylprolyl Isomerase D) is a Protein Coding gene.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Cholesterol and Sphingolipids transport / Transport from Golgi and ER to the apical membrane (normal and CF).
+Diseases associated with PPID include anaplastic large cell lymphoma.
+Among its related pathways are Cholesterol and Sphingolipids transport / Transport from Golgi and ER to the apical membrane (normal and CF) and C-MYB transcription factor network.
 GO annotations related to this gene include transcription factor binding and heat shock protein binding.
 An important paralog of this gene is NKTR.

 UniProtKB/Swiss-Prot for PPID Gene